kofalt/golink/readme.md

 The simplest possible way to add libraries to your Go project.

-No environment variables, no extra config files, and your contributors won't even need to know about it.
+No environment variables, no config files, and your contributors won't even need to know about it.

 ## How?